MicrosoftDocs/connected-spaces/articles/install-cameras.md

 # Install cameras to use with Dynamics 365 Connected Store

-This article describes how to install and configure your Loss Prevention (LP) cameras to support Dynamics 365 Connected Store.
+This article describes how to install and configure your Loss Prevention (LP) cameras for Dynamics 365 Connected Store.

 ## Supported cameras